adalbertjnr/async_terraform/README.md

 ```
 The Action must have three parameters
 1. workers -> Specifies the number of workers running concurrently in a worker pool to execute the terraform tasks.
 The default value is 2.
-2. action_name -> Specifies the name of the .yaml/.yml file located under `.github/workflows/`
-3. verb -> Specifies the action to be performed by Terraform.
+2. verb -> Specifies the action to be performed by Terraform.
 Plan, apply or destroy.
 This is set manually by input using workflow_dispatch as the example below
-4. tasks -> The list of tasks (terraform projects) to be read by the action
+3. tasks -> The list of tasks (terraform projects) to be read by the action
 ```

 **Below is the folder structure example to use the action**